-A suicide attempt is the strongest risk factor for subsequent suicide.
-To reduce the risk of a repeat attempt, a coordinated approach to improving the care of people after a suicide attempt is required.
+A suicide attempt is the strongest risk factor for subsequent suicide1.
+To reduce the risk of a repeat attempt, a coordinated approach to improving the care of people after a suicide attempt is required3.

 Coordination of care is highly complex and emergency departments are high-pressure environments with staff that are time and resource poor.
 Unfortunately, current protocols are often not implemented and people who are treated in emergency departments for suicide attempt often don't receive the care and support they need to recover.
-Additionally, evidence shows that it is the experience rather than strict adherence to a protocol that can make the difference between good and poor care.
+Additionally, evidence shows that it is the experience rather than strict adherence to a protocol that can make the difference between good and poor care^{2,3}.
 When vulnerable people seek help, services need to make them feel welcome.

-- People who present in ED for suicidal thinking or attempts don't receive the care and support they need.
-This may be related to staff experience and skills to deal with suicide crisis. - Suicide risk is greatest immediately after discharge from an emergency department or psychiatric ward and remains high for up to 12 months following the attempt - Those who are bereaved by suicide have an increased risk of suicide. - People who present in ED for suicidal thinking or attempts don't receive the care and support they need.
-The ED environment can be fast paced and traumatising environment. - Service eligibility criteria/thresholds often limits access to services.
-In addition, many services do not provide afterhours support. - Police and ambulance may not have the level of experience/skills or time to deal with mental health related call outs effectively. - Current resource material is outdated to changes in the sector - Provide training to workforce and carers/family
+- "People who present in emergency department for suicidal thinking or attempts don't receive the care and support they need.
+This may be related to staff experience and skills to deal with suicide crisis." - "Suicide risk is greatest immediately after discharge from an emergency department or psychiatric ward and remains high for up to 12 months following the attempt." - "Those who are bereaved by suicide have an increased risk of suicide."

+- "The emergency department environment can be fast paced and traumatising environment." - "Service eligibility criteria/thresholds often limits access to services.
+In addition, many services do not provide afterhours support." - "Police and ambulance may not have the level of experience/skills or time to deal with mental health related call outs effectively." - "Current resource material is outdated to changes in the sector." - "Provide training to workforce and carers/family"

-1 Improving emerge ncy and follow up care f or suicidal crisis Outcome What do we want to achieve?
+mproving emergency and follow up care for suicidal crisis Indicates JRP priority act oriority actions Outcome What do we want to achieve?
 Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
 Priority 1.1 People in crisis receive timely and appropriate care and support.
-1.1.1 Support the crisis reform initiative and relevant actions where appropriate including options to: → Improve prioritisation of suicidal presentation through ED - R U OK triage? → Provide safer spaces within ED to respond to people in distress e.g. Living Edge at Redcliff Hospital Participation in crisis reform consultation Attendance and contribution at meetings as required Current and ongoing SP Implementation group.
-0 1.1.2 Continue to progress crisis reform initiative Quarterly progress reports indicate Current and ongoing GCHHS 0
+1.1.1 Support the development of Gold Coast crisis reform initiative Strategy and relevant actions where appropriate including options to: Improve prioritisation of suicidal presentation through ED - R U OK triage?
+Provide safer spaces within ED to respond to people in distress e.g. Living Edge at Redcliff Hospital Participation in crisis reform strategy consultation Attendance and contribution at meetings as required Gold Coast Crisis Reform strategy completed December 2020 Gold Coast Health со